solpyro/AdventOfCode2021/ReadMe.md

 ⭐

 ## Day 4: Giant Squid
-This is going to take some work just to parse the input data :/
+It took some work just to parse the input data!
+Running the bingo game also looked daunting, but breaking the tasks down enough made most of them easy enough.
+The tricky part was recognising a winning board.

+⭐

 ## Day 5: ???